 “Sarah, you are feeling frustrated, I can tell because you’re turning your body away from me” “Fahad, you are very angry right now, that is why you want to break things” “Timmy, your feeling anxious about the new routine, you are not sure what to do” “Emily, you are feeling disappointed that you didn’t win, I can tell because you’ve gone quiet” use this technique in every single situation you can and before any sanction/ conversation/ solution is given.

-If you want to learn more about Therapeutic Teaching Skills you can book on to my CPD module here
+If you want to learn more about Therapeutic Teaching Skills you can learn more about our Therapeutic Teaching Course.

 2. Calm the children with music